 YEAR OF THE CABBAGE

-How an unlikely vegetable became star of the show.
+How an unlikely vegetable became the star of the show.

 For chefs and home cooks across the country, it’s no surprise—and a long time coming.
 For decades now, cabbage has had a particularly bad rap in the popular zeitgeist.
 A cousin to kale, broccoli, and turnips, this member of the brassica family was often the punchline of a joke.
 But all the while, this underrated veggie remained a staple of various cuisines, climbing its way from a side dish or topping to being a meal’s centerpiece.